lweasel/piquant/docs/commands.rst

 In addition to the command line options common to all ``piquant.py`` commands (see :ref:`common-options` above), the ``analyse_runs`` command takes the following additional option:

 * ``--stats-dir``: The path to a directory into which statistics and graph files will be written.
 The directory will be created if it does not already exist.
+* ``--plot-format``: The file format in which graphs produced during analysis will be written to - one of "pdf", "svg" or "png" (default "pdf").